Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: Re-think Data-intensive Software (RQ4)

 \section{Re-think Data-intensive Software (RQ4)}

-By collapsing the DRAM-flash caching threshold to seconds, Storage-Next SSDs open the door to fundamentally rethinking algorithm and data structure design.
-We advance two complementary principles: (1) proactively re-architect algorithms and data structures to exploit ultra-high random IOPS at small block sizes (e.g., 512B), favoring fine-grained access and wide concurrency; and (2) leverage flash’s far lower \$/GB than DRAM to purposely employ sparse (over-provisioned) data structures when they yield higher speed and lower complexity, even if they consume more bytes on flash.
-Following these principles, this section presents two case studies, blocked-Cuckoo SSD-resident KV store and progressive SSD-centric ANN search, to demonstrate a practical path to high throughput and simpler implementation of data-intensive software.
+By collapsing the DRAM-SSD caching threshold to seconds, Storage-Next SSDs enable a fundamental rethink of algorithm and data-structure design.
+Two principles guide this shift: (1) re-architect algorithms to exploit ultra-high random IOPS at small block sizes, favoring fine-grained access and concurrency; and (2) leverage flash’s far lower \$/GB than DRAM to use sparse or over-provisioned structures when they improve speed or simplicity, even at higher space cost.
+Guided by these ideas, this section presents two case studies, i.e., KV~(key-value) store and ANN~(approximate nearest neighbor) search, to demonstrate practical paths to high throughput and simpler, data-intensive software.

+\textbf{Methodology for case studies.} The case-study results in this section are obtained by combining the analytical framework developed in Sections~\ref{sec:RQ1}, \ref{sec:Constraint-aware}, and \ref{sec:RQ3} with device-level characterization from MQSim-Next (Section~\ref{sec:mqsim}).
+Specifically, MQSim-Next is used to extract peak SSD IOPS and latency behavior under the configurations in Table~\ref{tab:case-ssd}, including block size, read/write ratio, channel bandwidth, and ECC parameters.
+These device-level characteristics are then incorporated into the analytical feasibility framework to determine usable IOPS under host and tail-latency constraints.
+Application behavior~(e.g., GET:PUT ratios, reuse-interval distributions, and locality profiles) is modeled using calibrated synthetic traces consistent with the workload assumptions described in each case study.
+The analytical model determines platform-level break-even and feasibility thresholds, while MQSim-Next provides realistic device behavior to anchor these evaluations.